Entries Tagged as 'confidence'

 Blog

-It seems to be very similar to last year’s, however your 12 cases should be drawn from the last 3 years, this is back down from 4 years allowed because of the pandemic.
+It seems to be very similar to last year’s, however your 12 cases should be drawn from the last 3 years.

 “Hi Tim.
 I’m pleased to tell you that your record of successfully getting people through continues.
 Many thanks for all your patience & it definitely made all the difference.”

-First and foremost, do read the QC Appointment 2023 Guidance.
-But I would also strongly recommend that you consider the 2022 competition report and especially the panel’s approach to the competencies these will give you a real insight into who gets appointed and why.
+First and foremost, do read the KC Appointment 2024 Guidance.
+But I would also strongly recommend that you consider the 2023 competition report and especially the panel’s approach to the competencies these will give you a real insight into who gets appointed and why.

 Continue Reading